Top 9 Identity & Access Management (IAM) Tools for 2026

 cerbos_client = CerbosClient("http://localhost:3592")

-# Define the user (Principal) for Cerbos with roles obtained from ADManager Plus
+# Define the user (Principal) for Cerbos with groups from Okta as roles

 # Define the resource and action the user wants to perform